jeff-jackson-dfo/odfClass/README.md

 The ocean data group at the Bedford Institute of Oceanography is responsible for archiving oceanographic data and assisting with its data management and processing.

-For a few decades it has been using an in-house data file format specification called ODF (Ocean Data Format).
+For a few decades now it has been using an in-house data file format specification called ODF (Ocean Data Format).
 This specification needed to be revised.

 You can find the most recent version of this specification here: [ODF Specification Verion 3.0](./ODF_File_Specification.md)